 The product owner’s prerequisites for starting the first sprint: vision and product strategy

 The Product Owner Role

-Working with customers, users and other stakeholders
+Working with the users and customers and engaging the internal stakeholders

 The Product Backlog

-Understanding the product backlog including its DEEP characteristics
+The product backlog including its DEEP characteristics

-Getting the high-priority stories ready
+Getting the high-priority items ready

-Choosing the right sprint goal
+Choosing the right sprint goal and planning the sprint